thedelk/grooper-ace-architect/docs/vol-2/collect.md

         | Child Element Options   |               |            |
         | **Show Fields in Grid** | `False`       | ==`True`== |

-    2. In the toolbar, press the **Test Extraction** button to test all fields against a document.
+    2. In the toolbar, press **Test Extraction** to test all fields against a document.

 ![](../assets/img/vol-2/4-12/016.png)